Quick Start Guide

 --voxel-size 10 --tomo-alg denoised \

---num-slabs 3 --output training_data.zarr \
+--num-slabs 3 --output training.zarr \

 For electron micrograph/single-particle data:

-saber classifier prepare-micrograph-training \
+saber classifier prep2d \

 --input path/to/folder/*.mrc \

---ouput training_data.zarr \
+--ouput training.zarr \

 --target-resolution 10